 Fig. Interaction between the ground and the bridge structure

 Soil-structure interaction can be summarized largely in two effects.
-The first effect is the change in dynamic characteristics of the structure.
+The first effect is the change in the dynamic characteristics of the structure.
 Because the stiffness of soil is normally smaller than that of the structure, the stiffness and the natural frequency of the structure become smaller.
 The second effect pertains to the increase in damping of the structural system due to the addition of radiation damping.
 These effects vary depending on the composition of soil layers, material properties, specified seismic data, and the frequency of the structure.
 Therefore, the response due to soil-structure interaction analysis can be larger or smaller than the general seismic analysis results with the assumption of fixity on the ground.

-Soil response analysis is performed in order to generate design response spectrums, establish dynamic stress-strain relationship of the soil, and to calculate the seismic loads acting on the ground structures due to an earthquake.
-The characteristic of the seismic wave at a bed rock outcrop is almost similar to that at bedrock.
-However, the characteristic of a seismic wave in soft soil or at the ground surface of deep ground can widely vary depending on soil properties.
+Soil response analysis is performed in order to generate design response spectrums, establish the dynamic stress-strain relationship of the soil, and to calculate the seismic loads acting on the ground structures due to an earthquake.
+The characteristic of the seismic wave at a bedrock outcrop is almost similar to that at bedrock.
+However, the characteristic of a seismic wave in soft soil or at the ground surface of the deep ground can widely vary depending on soil properties.
 The dynamic behavior of a structure on (or inside) soft soil can be greatly affected by soil-structure interaction.
-If a structure on a bedrock where the shear strain is less than 10−6 and the velocity of the shear wave is greater than 1,100m/sec, the soil-structure interaction can be ignored.
+If a structure is on a bedrock where the shear strain is less than 10−6 and the velocity of the shear wave is greater than 1,100m/sec, the soil-structure interaction can be ignored.

 The need for SSI can be explained by comparing the deformation of the structure according to the difference in stiffness/strength between the structural system and the soil.
 In order to compare the response of the structure according to geotechnical conditions, the two conditional structures listed in the ATC-40 (Applied Technology Council) are compared.

 Fig. Structure tesponse comparison according to ground conditions